GautamRaj-12/obsidian-git-sync/css-tailwind/css-animations.md

 ## 2. Animations
 - Animations however provide keyframes for more control over the animation and allows us to create complex animations on a frame by frame basis.
-- Use animations when you want to create complex animations
+- Use animations when you want to create complex animations that just work without having to wait for properties that change interactively.
+- We can create stunning animations by combining both transitions and animations together.